Fire-Dragon-DoL/ESP/README.md

 ## Setup

+- Make sure you only have one version of postgres installed (or ensure you are using the right server)
 - `sudo apt-get install pgtap`
 - `bin/app setup`
 - Set `PGDATABASE` env variable to database you want to use